-I have years of experience as a freelance line editor and proofreader, as well as experience in copywriting, technical writing, and English education.
-Feel free to compare my pricing with the market rate for editorial services.
+I have years of experience as a freelance line editor and proofreader, as well as professional experience in copywriting, technical writing, and English education.
+I'm also a member of ACES: The Society for Editing.
+Feel free to compare my pricing with the market rate for editorial services, and check out my work samples here.
 To inquire further about how I may help with your project, please contact me.

 Editing for errors:

 Typos, run-on sentences, formatting, spelling...